 The book is written by Nolt; Donald Kraybill, a senior fellow at the Young Center of Elizabethtown (Pa.)
 College; and David Weaver-Zercher, professor of American religious history at Messiah College in Grantham, Pa.
 Their prior bestselling book Amish Grace served as the basis for the most-viewed Lifetime movie of all time.

 Nolt is the author or coauthor of nine other books, including Amish Grace: How Forgiveness Transcended Tragedy (2007), Mennonites, Amish and the American Civil War (2007) and A History of the Amish (2003).
 He is also a coauthor of the forthcoming North America volume in the Global Mennonite History Project.
+A professor of history at Goshen College, he is a leading expert in Mennonite and Amish studies.

 Editors: For more information about this release, to arrange an interview or request a photo, contact Goshen College News Bureau Director Jodi H. Beyeler at (574) 535-7572 or firstname.lastname@example.org.